FindMySchool LogoFindMySchool

 For transport, Kensal Rise rail station is nearby and served by London Overground services, which can be helpful for families commuting across north west London.

-Calendar discipline matters.
-For September 2026 entry, the deadline was 15 January 2026, with offers on 16 April 2026.
-If you are targeting later intakes, plan around the usual mid-January and April cycle and verify the live dates each year.
+• Calendar discipline matters.
+For September 2027 entry, the deadline is 15 January 2027, with offers on 16 April 2027 and acceptances due by 30 April 2027.
+If you are targeting later intakes, verify the live dates each year.

 Ark Franklin Primary Academy’s distinctive combination is scale, structure, and outcomes.
 The latest published performance indicators are well above England averages, and the school’s approach to enrichment is unusually explicit for a state primary, through its Primary Passport and large clubs programme.